solita/solita.github.com/_posts/2025-03-10-cing-the-web.md

 ```

 The purpose of having the index is that we can modify any item by just looking
-it up from the `todo_memory` and manipulate it.
+it up from the `todo_memory` and manipulating it.
 The doubly linked list is to
 maintain the order.

 We initially add all todos to the `free_todos` list.
 When we add a todo we take the